DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/03_choice_point.md

 **Integration techniques** that help manage the activation process safely **Verification methods** that distinguish genuine development from spiritual bypassing or delusion

-These aren't new-age fantasies.
-They're practical methods for accessing capabilities that are already encoded in human genetics.
+This isn’t new-age fantasy.
+These are practical methods for accessing capabilities that are already encoded in human genetics.

 ## The Collective Choice